-Roth IRA contributions are non-deductible and taxed as income in the year they are earned.
-The Roth IRA features tax-free withdrawals for specific distribution reasons after a five-year holding period.
-Roth IRA distributions of contribution amounts are always free of penalty tax, regardless of the reason or timing.
-If you expect to be in a higher tax bracket when you retire, you may benefit from a Roth IRA rather than a traditional one.
+You can also invest in a ROTH IRA.
+These are different from Traditional IRAs, as Roth contributions are non-deductible and taxed as income in the year they are earned.
+Once you have a 5-year holding period of your Roth, it features tax-free withdrawals for specific distribution reasons.
+If you expect to be in a higher tax bracket when you retire, a Roth IRA may provide a benefit over a traditional one.

 Roth Eligibility Requirements:

-You must have earned income (or your spouse must have earned income)
+- Must have earned income, or your spouse must have earned income

-Your modified gross income (MAGI) cannot exceed certain prescribed limits.
+- Your modified adjusted gross income (MAGI) cannot exceed certain prescribed limits.

 - Permanent disability

 - In the event of the Roth owner’s death

 IRAs also feature an extended period each year to make contributions.
 If your tax year is January 1 – December, you can make contributions from January 1 through tax filing day of the next year.
 For example, 2020 IRA contributions can be made January 1, 2020 through April 15, 2021.